countly command optional-parameters

 There is a simple

-countly api command to make a HTTP request to the same Countly server with provided path and parameters.
-Additionally you can use
+countly api command to make an HTTP request to the same Countly server with provided path and parameters.
+Additionally, you can use

 countly api pretty to format json response from the api request.

 For more information about possible api requests, you can read REST API reference section.

 countly api "/o/analytics/dashboard?api_key=API_KEY&app_id=APP_ID"